 During the Boris Johnson years people frustrated with debates in the House of Commons often criticised the Speaker for failing to hold politicians to account over allegedly dishonest remarks.

-But the MPs who have held this office have been clear over the years that it’s not their job to police the accuracy of debates.
+But the MPs who have held this office have been clear over the years that it is not their job to police the accuracy of debates.

 The current speaker, Lindsay Hoyle, issued a strongly worded call for MPs to correct the record voluntarily if they make inaccurate statements in the Commons.
 But he also stressed that it is not his role to judge whether a statement is true or false, saying: “The Speaker cannot be dragged into arguments about whether a statement is inaccurate or not.
 This is a matter of political debate.”